fathertime100/apollo-coin/README.md

 ***
 **Acknowledgements**
 This guide was adopted from Zoldur's script and developed to support my video of this process on [Youtube](https://).
-Thank-you Zoldur for doing most of the heavy lifting on this.
+Thank-you Zoldur for doing most of the heavy lifting on the script.
 Also thank-you to the entire Apollon team on Discord who helped get through the weeds on setting this up.
 Specifically, iTzShowTime, Visco, zoldur, XAP_MAX and MorpheusM, thanks team!
 ***
 **DISCLAIMER:** The references contained herein are for information purposes only.
 This guide is not intended to be investment advice.
 Seek a duly licensed professional for investment advice before investing in any masternode.